Daniel-Hillman/obsidian-html-css-editor/README.md

 ### Colors
 Click any color swatch in your CSS to open a color picker.

+### Numeric Values
+Place your cursor on any number and use arrow keys to adjust it:
+- ↑/↓ - Change by 1
+- Shift + ↑/↓ - Change by 10
+- Alt + ↑/↓ - Change by 0.1

+Works with any CSS value (px, %, em, deg, etc.).
+Great for fine-tuning transforms, rotations, and spacing.

 ### Animations
 - Click "Animations" to browse 20+ presets
 - Click "Builder" to make custom animations